iteratec/codingdojo_openapi/vet-home-spring/README.md

 * implement `com.iteratec.codingdojo.openapi.shelter.delegates.AdoptionDelegateImpl.fetchAdoptedAnimals`

 This service will reset the database on every restart so long as the property `spring.sql.init.mode` is given.
 Remove the property from the `application.properties`to keep the data.

+The service provides a swagger ui to interact with under: http://localhost:8090/swagger-ui/index.html